Dannyowk30/Project2/README.md

 # Project2
-self description and expectations from pat internship
+self description and expectations from pmt internship